Exemption based on VAT

 Authors of works of the mind and performers

-When the company generates a turnover for the activities of delivery of your works (authors) and assignment of your rights (performers) that exceeds the threshold of €50,000However, it can no longer benefit from the exemption on the basis of VAT the following year.
-On the other hand, if its turnover exceeds the tolerance threshold of €55,000, it may no longer benefit from the exemption system on the basis of VAT as from 1er overrun day.
+When the company generates a turnover for the activities of delivery of your works (authors) and assignment of your rights (performers) that exceeds the threshold of €50,000, it loses the benefit of the exemption on the basis of VAT from 1er January of the following year.

-- The company is now entitled to deduction of VAT on his professional purchases.
+• The company is now entitled to deduction of VAT on his professional purchases.
 It may ask the tax authorities to deduct the VAT paid on its business purchases at the time of its VAT declaration of 1er month overrun.

-- The company must apply for Intra-Community VAT number and indicate it on his invoices.
+• The company must apply for Intra-Community VAT number and indicate it on his invoices.
 To obtain her VAT number, she must contact, via her business account on the website impots.gouv.fr, the company tax department (SIE) on which she depends.
 It must inform the Member State that it has left the VAT exemption system:

 Company established in Europe (excluding France)

-- Notify the Member State in which it is established of its intention to make use of the franchise in France through a prior notification (or an update of the first notification).
+• Inform the Member State in which it is established of its intention to make use of the franchise in France through a prior notification (or an update of the first notification).

-- Respect the french thresholds the exemption on the basis of VAT.
+• Respect the french thresholds the exemption on the basis of VAT.
 These thresholds are different depending on the activity carried out.

 Répondez aux questions successives et les réponses s’afficheront automatiquement